-While HMOs require an increased level of expertise in terms of managing tenants, building work, and the long list of legal obligations, many landlords find the gains in rental yield to be worth it, provided they do it correctly.
+While HMOs require an increased level of expertise in terms of managing tenants, building work, and the long list of legal obligations, many landlords find the gains in rental income to be worth it, provided they do it correctly.
 However, the work involved is nearly exhausting, and you may end up in a trap if you do not obtain adequate information beforehand.
 In the words of CPCfinance, they report the following: “Many types of investors are now being attracted to, or paying close attention to, the HMO market.
-Lenders are seeing an increase in traditional BTL investors looking at HMOs; they are attracted to the perception of a significantly enhanced yield.
+Lenders are seeing an increase in traditional BTL investors looking at HMOs; they are attracted to the perception of a significantly enhanced income.
 However, they are not necessarily experienced in the management of HMOs and may not fully understand the operating costs and management time involved, and therefore overestimate the underlying profitability”.
-Yes, HMO's do have the highest yielding results in assets, but we need to be mindful of the steps ahead for this kind of investment in order to be certain that you are taking the right course of action before getting entangled in the details.
+Yes, HMO's do have the highest income results in assets, but we need to be mindful of the steps ahead for this kind of investment in order to be certain that you are taking the right course of action before getting entangled in the details.

 The language used by BTL investors contains many similar terms.
 More than half of all investors in the UK fail to understand how to arrive at a few very important metrics when it comes to HMO property investment, not just understanding what they mean.